nastovg/zp-tapp/README.md

 # tapp

+Application for secure currency convertor.
+In order to use the convertor every user must be registered and authenticated.
+The tapp is using the service from openexchangerates (https://openexchangerates.org/api/)

 This application is build on JHipster as base project.

 Before you can build this project, you must install and configure the following dependencies on your machine: